Acceleration of relativistic protons in a solar wind perturbed by a coronal mass ejection: Time evolution of a proton in the field of the CME (no scattering)

 The energy gain can therefore be written as

 or, in terms of relative variation, as

-Equations (\ref{eq:ekgain}) and (\ref{eq:ekgainodg}) show that the gain of energy is due the advection, towards regions of increasing B field intensity, of the magnetic field along which the particle is moving.
-The gain of energy is proportional to $\Delta t_c$, i.e. proportional to the time the particle spends in the region where ${\bm v_E} \cdot \nabla{\bm B}>0$.
+Equations (\ref{eq:ekgain}) and (\ref{eq:ekgainodg}) show that the gain of energy is proportional to $\Delta t_c$, i.e. proportional to the time the particle spends in the region where ${\bm v_E} \cdot \nabla B>0$.
 In Fig. \ref{fig:ekLine} we trace the energy gain of a fictitious 5 GeV proton (and same $\mu_B$ as in Fig. \ref{fig:qvdE}) moving along field line 0, at different phases of the CME's expansion.

-Clearly, efficiency peaks when the time the CME reaches $r \simeq 0.3$ AU, when the product of the three terms $\Delta t_c {\bm v_E}\cdot\nabla B$ in equation (\ref{eq:ekgain}) is at its maximum.
-The red diamond is the gain expected for a particle encountering the CME at 1AU, which is the for the particle in Fig. \ref{fig:qvdE}.
+Clearly, efficiency peaks at the time the CME reaches $r \simeq 0.3$ AU, when the product of the three terms $\Delta t_c {\bm v_E}\cdot\nabla B$ in equation (\ref{eq:ekgain}) is at its maximum.
+The red diamond is the gain expected for a particle encountering the CME at 1 AU, which is the gain for the particle in Fig. \ref{fig:qvdE}.

+Since the energization is proportional to the magnetic field gradient through $\bm{v}_E \cdot \nabla B$, one may ask whether the gradient scale length $L_B \equiv (|\nabla_\parallel B|/B)^{-1}$ in the acceleration region is set by the CME-driven compression or by numerical diffusion.
+Fig.~\ref{fig:resolution} shows the ratio $\Delta x / L_B$ of the local grid spacing to $L_B$ along the trajectory of the particle of Fig. \ref{fig:qvdE}.
+The ratio remains below 0.17 everywhere, i.e. $L_B$ is resolved by at least $\sim 6$ grid cells even at the strongest gradients encountered by the particle.
+The acceleration region itself extends over $\sim 0.7$~AU, i.e. several tens of grid cells, well beyond the few cells over which the shock is numerically broadened.
+The gradients responsible for the energization are therefore not controlled by numerical diffusion.